Anchals24/Anchals24/README.md

 First of all, thanks for visiting my profile.
 Here, what you should know about me:

+👋 Hi, I'm Anchal Sharma!
-- I am a self driven passionate coder who loves to solve problems and write efficient codes.
+🔧 Self-driven and passionate coder with a love for solving problems and writing efficient code.
-- My primary coding language: Python.
-- I am happy to discuss about: Data Structures and Algorithms, Programming in Python/Java, Computer concepts(Operating Systems,Computer Networking,Databases), Cloud(AWS/GCP) and Linux.
+💻 My tech stack revolves around Java, Spring Boot, Python, Django, Microservices, Kafka, MongoDB, and MySQL.
+💡 I'm always up for a deep dive into System Design (LLD + HLD), Data Structures, and core Computer Concepts.
-- I am looking forward to collaborate on Open-Source Projects.
+🤝 Always up to collaborate on Open-Source Projects and contribute to the community.
-- I am just trying to impart my knowledge via repositories which will be quite helpful for those who codes in python.
+📚 I share my knowledge about DSA, LLD and HLD through repositories aimed at helping Software developers.

 <!-- ----------- TECH STACK SECTION ------------ -->